opensquiggly/user-docs/010-overview/foreword.md

 needed then in the industry are new techniques and tools for dealing with this massive increase in complexity.

-It's not that I think the Agile Manifesto is wrong per se, but I just don't think it offers much in the way of guidance about how to manage a modern, large software project, replete with the massive layers of complexity that I mentioned.
+It's not that I think the Agile Manifesto is wrong per se, but I just don't think it offers much in the way of guidance about how to manage a modern, large software project, replete with the massive layers of complexity that I mentioned above.
 Sometimes, in my darker moments of reflection, I think that if the American nuclear defense system were engineered the way we write software today, we would have blown ourselves to Kingdom Come long ago.